mattgu16/MYPTrails/README.md

 4. Run main.py

 ###Notes
 - This project _will_ be able to open your default browser to display filtered results.
-Please make sure your default browser supports HTML5.
+Please make sure your default browser is NOT Internet Explorer.
 - This version of the project is in alpha, and thus is unstable.
 Please use this with a grain of salt.